 Build your own rollercoaster, play with puppets and so much more at Westchester Children’s Museum in Rye.
 You can view more information about their current and future offerings at their website.
 As a Museums for All partner, this museum offers discounted admission for four people per EBT card.
 The rate is $3 or less per person.

-The Children’s Museum at Saratoga – $3 or less per person
+The Children’s Museum at Saratoga – $1 per person

 SUNY Poly Children’s Museum of Science and Technology – $1 per person